alexvice02/headless-wp-next/docs/Extensions/av02-extensions-general.md

 # `av02-extensions-general` Extension

 ## 🎯 Purpose
-- For now — Adds the ability to work with the theme via rest api.
+- For now — Adds the ability to work with the theme via REST API.

 ---